gabriwl165/python-web-framework/README.md

   "key2": "value2"
 }
 ```
-And our end point is adding the field `'hello': 'back'` to the body that was send in the request as a response to the client.
+And our endpoint is adding the field `'hello': 'back'` to the body that was sent in the request, and returning it as a response to the client.
 ```JSON
 {
   "key1": "value1",